-Thomas L. Olson was born and grew up in Red Wing, Minnesota.
+Thomas L. Olson died on September 29, 2020, at age 78.
+He was born and grew up in Red Wing, Minnesota.
 He earned a bachelor's degree from Wisconsin State University at River Falls and a Ph.D. in American History from the University of Minnesota.
 He taught at Mankato State University and the University of Minnesota and then enjoyed a career in university administration and in philanthropic development for educational, arts, and health care organizations.
-He is retired and lives in Las Cruces, New Mexico.
-He can be reached at tlolson4377@comcast.net.